-- Setting the strategy for the Group, including operational and financial objectives and ensuring that there are sufficient resources for this strategy to be achieved. - On 31 December 2010, the ASX Corporate Governance Council released amendments to the 2nd edition of the Corporate Governance Principles and Recommendations in relation to diversity, remuneration, trading policies and briefings.
+- Setting the strategy for the Group, including operational and financial objectives and ensuring that there are sufficient resources for this strategy to be achieved. - Appointing and, where appropriate, removing the Chief Executive Officer ('CEO'), approving other key executive appointments and planning for executive succession. - Overseeing and evaluating the performance of the CEO and the executive team through a formal performance appraisal process having regard to the Group's business strategies and objectives.

+On 30 June 2010, the ASX Corporate Governance Council released amendments to the 2nd edition of the Corporate Governance Principles and Recommendations in relation to diversity, remuneration, trading policies and briefings.
 This is entitled the "Corporate Governance Principles and Recommendations with 2010 Amendments (2nd edition, ASX Corporate Governance Council)".
-The change in the reporting requirements for each of the amendments to the Principles and Recommendations will apply to an entity's first financial year commencing on or after 1 January 2011.
-Accordingly, where an entity's financial year begins on 1 January, disclosure will be required in relation to the financial year ending 31 December 2011 and will be made in the annual report published by the end of April 2012.
-Where a company's financial year begins on 1 July, disclosure will be required in relation to the financial year ending 30 June 2012 and will be made in the annual report published by the end of October 2012.
+These amendments apply to financial years commencing on or after 1 January 2011.

-The Corporate Governance Statement of Grant Thornton CLEARR Example Ltd has incorporated these amendments, which have include the additional recommended principles 3.2 -3.4 and 8.2.
-For further information, please refer to the ASX's website at www.asx.com.au for links to useful reference material and websites of ASX Corporate Governance Council members.
+The Corporate Governance Statement of Grant Thornton CLEARR Example Ltd has incorporated these amendments.
+For further information, please refer to the ASX's website: www.asx.com.au.

-- Appointing and, where appropriate, removing the Chief Executive Officer ('CEO'), approving other key executive appointments and planning for executive succession. - Overseeing and evaluating the performance of the CEO and the executive team through a formal performance appraisal process having regard to the Group's business strategies and objectives. - Monitoring compliance with legal, regulatory and occupational health and safety requirements and standards. - Overseeing the identification of key risks faced by the Group and the implementation of an appropriate internal control framework to ensure those risks are managed to an acceptable level. - Approving the Group's budgets, including operational and capital budgets, and the approval of significant acquisitions, expenditures or divestitures. - Approval of the annual and half-yearly financial reports. - Ensuring the market and shareholders are fully informed of material developments.
+- Monitoring compliance with legal, regulatory and occupational health and safety requirements and standards. - Overseeing the identification of key risks faced by the Group and the implementation of an appropriate internal control framework to ensure those risks are managed to an acceptable level. - Approving the Group's budgets, including operational and capital budgets, and the approval of significant acquisitions, expenditures or divestitures. - Approval of the annual and half-yearly financial reports. - Ensuring the market and shareholders are fully informed of material developments.